 I am currently working on a new project with my colleague Astrid Schrader on the science of marine invertebrates in the context of climate change.
 We are interested in how studying the life cycles of marine organisms unsettles anthropocentric understandings of life and death.

-I am currently based in the Department of Geography at the University of Exeter.
+I am currently based in the Department of Environmental Studies at Hobart and William Smith Colleges.